GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-16.md

       imports.
 (Order between BOMs matters - the earliest import of a dependency takes precedence over later imports of the same dependency.)
-- For direct dependencies that don't have a BOM (for example, Joda-Time), make sure there is only one location to define the version, so that the library doesn't accidentally depend on different versions in different modules.
+- For direct dependencies that don't have a BOM (for example, Joda-Time), make sure only one pom.xml defines the version, so that the library doesn't accidentally depend on different versions in different modules.
   - The first option is to specify dependency versions in the `<dependencyManagement>` section of the parent POM.
 Use this option by default because it is the most structured.
-    - When declaring a dependency anywhere in the project, omit the version number so that the version from the parent's `<dependencyManagement>` section can take effect.
+    - When declaring a dependency anywhere in the project, omit the version number so that the version from the parent's `<dependencyManagement>` section takes effect.
-  - The second option is to use version properties in the parent that are referenced by children modules.
+  - The second option is to use version properties in the parent that are referenced by child modules.
     - When declaring a dependency anywhere in the project, use the Maven property declared in the parent.
 - For any transitive dependency that fails a `requireUpperBoundDeps` check, add